When does a physical system compute?: Abstract

 \section{Abstract}

 Computing is a high-level process of a physical system.
 Recent interest in non-standard computing systems, including quantum and biological computers, has brought this physical basis of computing to the forefront.
 There has been, however, no consensus on how to tell if a given physical system is acting as a computer or not; leading to confusion over novel computational devices, and even claims that every physical event is a computation.
-In this paper we introduce a formal framework that can be used to determine whether or not a physical system is performing a computation.
-We demonstrate how the abstract computational level interacts with the physical device level, drawing the comparison with the use of mathematical models to represent physical objects in experimental science.
-This powerful formulation allows a precise description of the similarities between experiments, computation, simulation, and technology.
-We give conditions that must be satisfied in order for computation to be occurring, and apply these to a range of non-standard computing scenarios.
+In this paper we introduce a formal framework that can be used to determine whether a physical system is performing a computation.
+We demonstrate how the abstract computational level interacts with the physical device level, in comparison to the use of mathematical models in experimental science.
+This powerful formulation allows a precise description of experiments, technology, computation, and simulation, giving our central conclusion: \emph{physical computing is the use of a physical system to predict the outcome of an abstract evolution}.
+We give conditions for computing, illustrated using a range of non-standard computing scenarios.
 The framework also covers broader computing contexts, where there is no obvious human computer user.
-We define the critical notion of a `computational entity', and show the role this plays in defining when computing is taking place in physical systems. \\
+We introduce the notion of a `computational entity', and its critical role in defining when computing is taking place in physical systems. \\

 \emph{Keywords:} computation, physical computation, computer.